DerTyp7/ts5-obs-overlay/README.md

 ### OBS doesn't show the latest version of the overlay

 This can happen if the OBS Browser Source is caching the overlay.
-To prevent this, open the Browser Source settings and click on "Refresh cache of current page".
+To fix this, open the Browser Source settings and click on "Refresh cache of current page".